mullojo/Toktopia/README.md

 ### Step 1: Log in to TikTok & Go to Your Profile
 1. If you're not already logged into TikTok, log in first.
 2. Go to your **Profile** page.
-3. Click the Toktopia button on your browser to see the popup loads your info.
+3. Click the Toktopia icon in the browser to see the popup with your info.
-4. If it all looks good, your Profile is backed up ✅
+4. If your profile info looks good, your Profile data is backed up. ✅

 ### Step 2: Back Up Your Following List
 1. Click your **"Following"** tab and scroll through your list to back it up.
 2. Check the progress bar in the Toktopia popup to ensure you’ve captured the entire list.
-3. You can toggle the "My Following List" to **Off** when you are done (it will turn off further backups)
+3. You can toggle the **My Following List** to **Off** when you are done (it will turn off further backups).

 ### Step 3: Back Up Your Videos
-1. Make sure you are on your TikTok **Videos** tab.
+1. Make sure you're on your TikTok **Videos** tab.
 2. Slowly scroll through your video list:
    - Hover your mouse over each video to make sure it animates.
    - Wait for the video to animate before hovering to the next one.
 3. Check the progress bar update as your videos are backed up.
+   - When all your videos are backed up, toggle the **My Videos** to **Off**, it will turn off further backups.
    - **Pro Tip:** Longer videos may take more time to back up, so be patient!

 ### Step 4: View Your Saved Videos